Dashboard overview — your shop at a glance

 Settings & permissions

-Who sees it The Overview is Manager-only.
-Managers reach it from the Overview link and are sent here on sign-in.
-Designers, production, and installers don't have it in their nav and are taken to the Jobs board instead — that's their home base.
+Who sees it Home is Manager-only.
+Managers reach it from the Home link and are sent here on sign-in.
+Designers, production, and installers don't have it in their nav: installers get My Jobs as their work-home, and other roles are taken to the Jobs board instead.

-Granting it to a custom role If you build a custom role and want it to see the Overview, give that role the Overview/dashboard access plus Jobs and Inventory access.
-The Overview pulls in pipeline and low-ink data, so a role with the dashboard but not those two will hit an error.
+Granting it to a custom role If you build a custom role and want it to see Home, give that role the dashboard access plus Jobs and Inventory access.
+Home pulls in pipeline and low-ink data, so a role with the dashboard but not those two will hit an error.
 (Managers already have everything, so this only matters for custom roles.)

-Nothing to configure There are no settings on the Overview itself — it simply reflects what's happening elsewhere.
+Nothing to configure There are no settings on Home itself — it simply reflects what's happening elsewhere.
 To change what it shows, change the underlying data: rename workflow stages, record payments in Invoicing, assign jobs in Jobs, and so on.

 Tips & common pitfalls

-• For trends and profit, go to Reports.
-The Overview is a right-now snapshot.
+- For trends and profit, go to Reports.
+Home is a right-now snapshot.
 Month-over-month revenue, conversion funnels, time-per-stage, and the Profit Leak Detector live in Reports.

-• Reports — the deep business-intelligence dashboard; Overview is the daily snapshot.
+- Reports — the deep business-intelligence dashboard; Home is the daily snapshot.

-• Settings — brand color, shop details, and workflow stages the Overview reflects.
+- Settings — brand color, shop details, and workflow stages that Home reflects.